michelepatella/mmeletricarservice.it/README.md

 ### 🌐 Client-side

 🎯 **Role**
 It represents the UI of the application, developed as a Single-Page Application.
-It represents everything the user sees and interacts with.
+It represents the frontend of the system: everything the user sees and interacts with.

 🛡️ **Responsibility**
 It's responsible for:
-  - UI rendering
+- UI rendering (through *React Components*)
-  - User interactions managing
+- User interactions management
-  - Data fetching, caching, and displaying (via *Data Fetching & Caching* layer)
+- Data fetching and caching (via its internal *Data Fetching & Caching* layer)

-🔗 **Interactions**
-It calls serverless APIs via *Data Fetching & Caching* layer, receiving, processing, and showing API responses.

 <br>

 ### 🔄 Data Fetching & Caching

-**📡 Declarative Data Fetching**

-- Minimizes redundant requests
+🎯 **Role**
+It serves as the dedicated layer to manage all data fetching and caching in the client-side application.
+It ensures efficient, reliable, and up-to-date data delivery.

+🛡️ **Responsibility**
+It's responsible for:
-- Simplifies data fetching using `useQuery`
+- Data fetching using `useQuery`, custom logic and hooks

-**🧠 Cache-First Approach**

-- Retrieves data from cache before network request
-- Cached data is revalidated for freshness

-**🔁 Automatic Background Refetching**

-- Periodic background re-fetching for up-to-date info
-- Reduces perceived latency for a seamless UX

-**⏳ Stale-While-Revalidate**

-- Shows cached data immediately while fetching new data
-- New data replaces old data seamlessly for an uninterrupted experience

-**🛡️ Error Handling & Retries**

-- Built-in retry mechanism with exponential backoff for failed requests
-- Ensures resilience during temporary issues (e.g., network failures)

-**🚫 Query Deduplication**

-- Prevents redundant requests for the same data
+- Cache-first retrieval using `STALE_TIME` to minimize unnecessary network requests
+- Error logging when a fetch fails
-- Reduces server load and improves performance
+- Query deduplication to prevent simultaneous duplicate requests and reduce server load
 <br>

 ### ⚙️ Serverless Functions